aavinashjha/IamLearning/Algorithms/Graphs/README.md

 Types of graph
 --------------
 > Undirected: Graph in which edges have no orientation. {u, v} is same as {v, u} - set of unordered pairs
+              If represented in adjacency matrix half of space could be used in case of undirected graph
 > Directed: Graph in which edges have orientations.(Digraph) - (u, v) - set of ordered pairs
 > Weighted: Edges having weights representing an arbitrary value (cost, distance, quantity etc.) (u, v, w)
+> Simple/Non-Simple: Certain types of edges complicate the task of working with graphs.
+                     A self loop is an edge (x, x) involving only one vertex An edge (x, y) is a multi-edge if it occurs more than once in the graph Any graph which avoids these strcurctures is called simple
+> Sparse/Dense: N vertices then O(N) edges is sparse, O(N^2) edges is dense
+> Labeled/Unlabeled: Each vertex is assigned a unique name or identifier to distinguish it from all other vertices
+                     An important graph problem is isomorphism testing, determining whether the topological strcuture of the two graphs are in fact identical if we ignore the labels

 Special Graphs
 --------------